[Investigation] Who cares about EU sanctions on Crimea anyway?

 He is known to Greek authorities, not least because he once stormed the pitch armed with a pistol during a football game by PAOK FC, a Thessaloniki soccer club which he owns.

-But also because he allegedly organised hooligan protests designed to stop North Macedonia joining the EU and Nato, according to The New York Times and other leading media.
+But also because he organised protests designed to stop North Macedonia joining the EU and Nato, according to The New York Times and other leading media.

-And because he co-owns the Thessaloniki Port Authority, a strategic asset, which he bought together with an obscure asset-management firm based in Munich, Germany, called Deutsche Invest Equity Partners.
+And because he co-owns the Thessaloniki Port Authority, a strategic asset, together with an obscure German firm called Deutsche Invest Equity Partners.

 "Savvidi, in general, is a controversial figure," a Greek diplomat told EUobserver.